 We’re also going to decide whether Bertie is the child of the second wife or if the second wife is just the first wife and she needs to be merged on this family tree.

 Notice we have a Bertie, an Emmett Burt, and an Albert.
 We’re gonna focus on Bertie.
 Hopefully, when I’m done, you can decide if Emmett Burt and Albert are the same individuals and if they should be merged.

-In examine this profile, you’re going to see Winfield is married to Mrs. Winfield Underwood.
+In examining this profile, you’re going to see Winfield is married to Mrs. Winfield Underwood.
 No one knew what her name was.
 They thought the couple had a child named Bertie Underwood.

 The biggest difference between the two Berties is that one child was born in 1870 while the other was born in 1890.
 Wow, that’s a bit of a stretch!
-The biggest problem is that Winfield would have been 13 when he fathered the Bertie born in 1870.
+The biggest problem is that Winfield would have been 13 when he fathered Bertie, born in 1870.

 To solve this problem, we need to see what sources are attached to try to figure this out.
 On the person page for the second Bertie, the one that’s attached to the Mrs. Winfield Underwood profile, you’ll quickly notice there are only two sources.